Meaganspoon25/gama-sushi/README.md

   ```
 Backend Endpoints
 ```
-      Utilizing RESTful APIs, we facilitated CRUD operations for our cart,reviews,accounts,careers,gallery,giftcards, and news letter. backend endpoints through our frontend components using react.
+      Utilizing RESTful APIs, we facilitated CRUD operations for our cart, reviews, accounts, careers, gallery, gift cards, and newsletter backend endpoints through our frontend components using React.
 ```
  example of classes/models/attributes and how its used in FastAPI (This model is for our cart)
  ```